 Stage 2: Setting up

 Have you got all the paperwork ready?
-Do bring all your contract information and manual with you during the set up so that you can check if all is done according to how you want it, and that you have proof of what you ordered and paid for.
+Bring all your contract information and the exhibitor manual with you during the set up so that you can check if all is done according to how you want it, and that you have proof of what you ordered and paid for.

 What will you need to bring to set up?
 Make sure that you make a list in advance of all the tools that you need to create the stand.
 Charge up electrical tools in advance.

 What will you do with all the packing material?
-Make sure that you know what the options are to leave packing material with the organisers.
+Make sure that you know what the options are to leave packing material with the organisers, or if you need to store it somewhere (and sometimes you can only bring it back home).

 Make friends with your neighbours!
-Getting to know other designers and crafts people is one of the best things of fairs.
+Setting up days can be very stressful, but try and be polite … Getting to know other designers and crafts people is one of the best things of doing craft and design fairs.
 You can network, observe from close by how they do business, and help each other out if you need lunch or a toilet visit.

 Stage 3: doing the show

-Make sure you sleep ok and arrive in time You will be surprised how tiring this whole business of fairs can be!
+Make sure you sleep ok and arrive in time It’s great to have a couple of drinks after a day’s hard work, but you will be surprised how tiring this whole business of fairs can be!

 Look potential clients in the eye, smile and say hello!
 Be friendly and inviting.
 Ask questions instead of giving a long monologue about you and your work.